theresa-whynot/developerportfolio/README.md

    5. Give your token a name and click on the "Generate token" button.
 Save your token in a secure location.

    #### .env File
-   1. Enter the keys into the .env file in the root folder of the developerportfolio-main directory.
+   1. Enter the keys into the suggested.env file in the root folder of the developerportfolio-main directory.
-   2. Save the .env file.
+   2. Save and rename the suggested.env file from "suggested.env" to ".env" only.

 3. Navigate to the project directory in your terminal: **cd developerportfolio-main**
 4. Install the project dependencies: **npm install**